 There are many existential threats to life on Earth.
-A global pandemic even more deadly than COVID-19.
-A greenhouse effect that evaporates the atmosphere, as may have happened on Venus (but our fault).
+A global pandemic even deadlier than COVID-19.
+A greenhouse effect that evaporates the atmosphere, as may have happened on Venus (but it's our fault).
 The impact of a giant asteroid larger than the one that killed the dinosaurs.
 You continue.

-These catastrophes call to mind the need to preserve the precious diversity of earthly life, in the spirit of the biblical story about Noah's Ark.
-But how could a modern Noah's Ark be to preserve mankind?
+These catastrophes bring to mind the need to preserve the precious diversity of Earth's life, in the spirit of the biblical story about Noah's Ark.
+But what might a modern Noah's Ark look like to preserve humanity?

-The reflection starts from a collateral question: is the space race good for humanity?
+The reflection starts from an ultimately collateral question: is the space race good for humanity?
 Many are worried about the military risks of a space race between China and the United States (at loggerheads not only on this).

 Star Wars?

 I don't know if this rivalry over the management of such remote places could spark conflicts here.
-But I suppose there would be no military threats to Earth as a result of settling on Mars or embarking on a voyage to other stars.
+I assume, however, that there would be no military threat to Earth as a result of settling Mars or embarking on a journey to other stars.

-For example, a civilization on the nearest habitable exoplanet, Proxima Centauri b, will not know the outcome of the 2020 U.S. presidential elections (at present neither will we) until early 2025, because radio signals take 4.244 years to get there at the speed of light.
+For example, a civilization on the nearest habitable exoplanet, Proxima Centauri b, won't know the outcome of the 2020 US presidential elections (at times neither will we) until early 2025, because radio signals take 4.244 years to get there at the speed of light.

-The current space race is driven by national pride and commercial interests in the same spirit with which the oceans were explored in the XNUMXth and XNUMXth centuries.
+The current space race is driven by national pride and commercial interests in the same spirit in which the oceans were explored in the 15th and 16th centuries.

-If ships were banned from leaving Europe for commercial purposes only because of the military threat the navies could pose, that would all have changed.
-The Americas would never be colonized by a race between Portugal and Spain, followed by the Netherlands, England, France and Russia in the XNUMXth and XNUMXth centuries.
+If ships had been banned from leaving Europe for commercial purposes just because of the military threat that navies might pose, everything would have changed.
+The Americas would never have been colonized by a race between Portugal and Spain, followed by Holland, England, France and Russia in the 17th and 18th centuries.

 How to discover new worlds again?